Open to Hope International Day of Hope and Healing After Loss Conference 2024

 Dr. Ken Druck is an international authority on healing after loss.
 Awarded the Distinguished Contribution to Psychology, he is widely considered a visionary leader in the field of Grief Literacy (a term he actually coined).
 Dr. Ken teaches, trains, gives keynote speeches, writes best-selling books, coaches, consults, and runs grief support groups and workshops.
 His latest best-seller, How We Go: Self-Compassion, Courage and Gratitude on the Path Forward, has been featured by Maria Shriver, Arianna Hufington and Katie Couric.

 Ken Ross, son of Dr. Elisabeth Kübler-Ross, is the founder of the EKR Foundation (2006) and President (2006-2013 & 2018-Present).
 He also served on the board of the Elisabeth Kübler-Ross Center from 1989-2005.
 Ken was the principal care provider for his mother in the last 9 years of her life until her passing in 2004.

-Michele Neff Hernandez is the CEO and founder of Soaring Spirits International a nonprofit providing programs, resources, and community for widowed people globally.
-Michele is the author of Different After You: Rediscovering Yourself and Healing after Grief and Trauma published by New World Library in 2022.
-Michele was honored as a 2021 Top Ten CNN Hero and was featured in the AppleTV docu series Gutsy.
+Michele Neff Hernandez is the founder and Chief Executive Officer of Soaring Spirits International, a non-profit organization providing peer support programming for widowed people worldwide.
+Michele is the author of Different After You: Rediscovering Yourself after Grief or Trauma set for publication by New World Library in February of 2022.

 Paul Denniston is the founder of Grief Yoga® and the author of Healing Through Yoga: Transform Loss into Empowerment.